 I knew there was a chance to find a sign that said: TOILETTE, but was pretty certain there would be ZERO chance to find signs with the words… CHINA, GARAGE, and PARTY.

-So I made them myself.
+So I made them the signs myself.
 I bought everything I needed to make them months ago, but while enjoying some down time over the past few weeks, I found they were an easy project to do while I was sitting outside and enjoying the weather.

 It’s very hard to get a good shot of the hallway since it is narrow and the light gets blocked from…

-…from this row of cabinets in the kitchen.
+…this row of cabinets in the kitchen.
 Maybe someday we will remove them, but I have gotten used to them and they are wonderful for kitchen storage.

 One leads to the garage…